.at: Second-level domains

 However, it is also possible to register directly at the top level.

+Domains under .at, .or.at, and .co.at can be registered without restrictions.
+No residence or office in Austria is required.
+Only .ac.at (administered by the Austrian academic network ACOnet) and .gv.at (administered by the Vienna City Administration on behalf of the Ministry for Digital and Economic Affairs) are not freely registrable.
+The priv.at domain is operated by the association VIBE!AT.

 Known domain hacks

 Given the number of English words that end with -at, this presents the possibility for many domain hacks.

 Many Austrian domain names were registered for English words that end with "at".
 Domain hacks treating "at" as a word in its own right (such as arrive.at) are widespread.

 As of today, there are very few such domain names left available on the domain prime market as the result of domain name speculation.

 Most of them can be bought on the domain secondary market.
 Only a few of these domain names are actually used.

-Some known examples of the Austrian domain hacks are:
+Some known examples of the Austrian domain hack are: